neutralvibes/kerberautopi/README.md

 }
 ```

-Create empty `ssh` file on boot partition and boot pi from card.
+Create an empty `ssh` file on boot partition and boot pi from card.

 Login to pi, update system files and change default password.